edgedb/edgedb/docs/guides/tutorials/rest_apis_with_flask.rst

 create API endpoints that'll allow us to fetch, create, update, and delete the objects while maintaining their relationships.

-EdgeDB allows us to declaratively define the structure of the objects.
-The schema lives inside |.gel| file in the ``dbschema`` directory.
+|Gel| allows us to declaratively define the structure of the objects.
+The
+schema lives inside |.gel| file in the ``dbschema`` directory.
 It's common to declare the entire schema in a single file ``dbschema/default.esdl``.
 This is how our datatypes look: